MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/operations/Advanced-Customization-of-AD-FS-Sign-in-Pages.md

 >Applies To: Windows Server 2016, Windows Server 2012 R2

 ## Advanced Customization of AD FS Sign\-in Pages
 AD FS in Windows Server 2012 R2 provides built\-in support for customizing the sign\-in experience.
 For a majority of these scenarios, the built\-in Windows PowerShell cmdlets are all that is required.
 It is recommended that you use the built\-in Windows PowerShell commands to customize standard elements for AD FS sign\-in experience whenever possible.
-See [Customizing the AD FS Sign\-in Pages](http://technet.microsoft.com/library/dn280950.aspx) for more information.
+See [AD-FS user sign-in customization](AD-FS-user-sign-in-customization.md) for more information.

 In some cases, AD FS administrators may want to provide additional sign\-in experiences that are not possible through the existing PowerShell commands that ship in\-box with AD FS.
 In certain instances, it is feasible \(within the guidelines provided below\) for administrators to customize the sign\-in experience further by adding additional logic to **onload.js** that is provided by AD FS and will be executed on all the AD FS pages.